lautapercuspain/open-ai-api/CONTRIBUTING.md

 - OpenAI will provide a [personal API key](https://beta.openai.com/account/api-keys); copy it and put it in a file called `.env` at the root level inside the project directory.
 - On your local host, run `yarn` and after dependencies installation.
 - Run the application in the command line and it will be available at `http://localhost:3000`.

+## Google Login in Dev

+Please go to the [NextAuth docs](https://next-auth.js.org/providers/google) and follow the instructions for setting up the Google provider in order to use Google as an auth provider.

+Once you're all set, execute the dev command to start local development.

 ```bash
 yarn dev